jqnatividad/qsv/README.md

 and TSV files, "\t" (tab) as a delimiter.
 The delimiter is a single ascii character that can be set either by the `--delimiter` command-line option or with the `QSV_DEFAULT_DELIMITER` environment variable or automatically detected when `QSV_SNIFF_DELIMITER` is set.

-When using the `--output` option, note that qsv will UTF-8 encode the file & automatically change the delimiter used in the generated file based on the file extension - i.e. comma for `.csv`, tab for `.tsv` & `.tab` files.
+When using the `--output` option, qsv will UTF-8 encode the file & automatically change the delimiter used in the generated file based on the file extension - i.e. comma for `.csv`, tab for `.tsv` & `.tab` files.

 [JSONL](https://jsonlines.org/)/[NDJSON](http://ndjson.org/) files are also recognized & converted to/from CSV with the [`jsonl`](/src/cmd/jsonl.rs#L11) and [`tojsonl`](/src/cmd/tojsonl.rs#L12) commands respectively.